PostHog/posthog.com/contents/tutorials/css-selectors-for-actions.md

 Scroll down a bit and you will find the `HTML selector matches` section.
 Here you can define your CSS selectors.

-It's worth noting that using `Match groups` it is possible to use CSS selectors alongside other filter like `Text equals` and `Link target equals`.
+It's worth noting that using `Match groups` it is possible to use CSS selectors alongside other filters, like `Text equals` and `Link target equals`.
 Moreover, you can even define several `Match groups` for a one action.

 > Happy matching!